A large bowl of French Onion soup served in a cast iron cooking pot with a ladle to help yourself.

 If you’re touring Portugal on a road trip, take a look at our post on the UNESCO sites in Portugal.
 All of them are incredible, I really don’t think I could choose a favourite.

-Germany
+Nibbles in Germany

 We’ve regularly visited Germany, though often it is during cooler months.
 Therefore, the lovely hearty meals of pork knuckle, sauerkraut and potato dumplings are usually a winner.
-Although I reserve judgement on the potato dumplings.
+Although I reserve judgment on the potato dumplings.

-Now I don’t want to be stereotypical here, about Germans and their sausages.
-However, Regensburg has a ‘Sausage Kitchen’ Historische Wurstküche, which dates from 17th-century.
 Well, I knew Germans enjoyed their sausages, I didn’t realise they had dedicated kitchens.

 A mother and young girl at a sausage stall at the Cologne Christmas market